AU-Master-Thesis/thesis/sections/2-background/rrt.typ

 // In the image above, after rearranging the connections, the path to the green points, i.e.,
 // is shorter through the red connections than through the earlier connections.

 #acr("RRT*") is an extension of the #acr("RRT") algorithm, which was introduced in 2011 by Sertac Karaman and Emilio Frazzoli in their paper _Sampling-based Algorithms for Optimal Motion Planning_@sampling-based-survey.
 With only a couple of modifications to #acr("RRT"), the algorithm is able to reach asymptotic optimality, where the original algorithm makes no such promises.
-The modifications are explained below:
+The modifications are explained in listing #boxed(color: theme.mauve, [*M-X*]).

-#set enum(numbering: box-enum.with(prefix: "M-", color: theme.mauve))
-+ _*Cost Function:*_ The first modification is the introduction of a _cost function_, $c(v)$, for each node, $v in V$.
-The cost function outputs the length of the shortest path from the start node to the node $v$.
-This modification encodes an optimizable metric for each branch, which enables the next modification, #boxed(color: theme.mauve, [*M-2*]), to take place.
-+ _*Rewiring:*_ The second modification is the introduction of a _neighbourhood radius_, $r in RR^+$, around each newly created node, which is used to search for nodes that can be reached with a lower cost.

-  As such every time a new node is created, there is a possibility that other nodes within that radius, will have a lower cost if they were to be connected to the new node.
-Thus, comparing the nodes' old cost, and the cost they would have in case we connect them to the newly created node, determines whether to rewire or not.

 #algorithm(
   caption: [The RRT\* Algorithm],
 )[
-  #set text(size: 0.85em)
+  // #set text(size: 0.85em)
   #show regex("(MinCostConnection|Rewire|Sample|Nearest|Steer|ObstacleFree|Neighbourhood|Cost|Line|CollisionFree|Parent|WithinGoalTolerance)"): set text(theme.mauve, font: "JetBrainsMono NF", size: 0.85em)
   #let ind() = h(2em)
   *Input:* $x_"start", x_"goal", s, N, g_"tolerance"$ \ \